IIIF/website/source/community/groups/av/index.md

 **Communication Channels:**

-  * Calls every four weeks on Tuesdays at 12:00pm Eastern (opposite the general IIIF Community Call) - see [IIIF Community Calendar][iiif-calendar] for details
+  * Calls every four weeks on Mondays at 12:00pm Eastern - see [IIIF Community Calendar][iiif-calendar] for details
   * Virtual meetings announced on the [IIIF-Discuss][iiif-discuss] email list
   * General discussion on the [# av IIIF Slack channel][av-slack] ([Join Slack][slack])